razermackham/ZALiA/README.md

 # Requirements
 * **GameMaker:Studio 1.4.9999** - the IDE for editing and compiling this project.
+  * Someone informed me you can still get [**GameMaker:Studio 1.4.9999**](http://store.yoyogames.com/downloads/gm-studio/release-notes-studio.html).
+If you have trouble trusting links: Go to GameMaker's official home page (I've been told you need a YoYo account and license number, but typing gibberish into the license field works) > Click on Blog at the top > Scroll down to find the search bar > Search **1.4.9999** > Click on search result: **GAMEMAKER:STUDIO 1.4.9999 RELEASED**
-  * If you don't have a copy of GameMaker:Studio 1.4.9999, I've been told [Undertale Mod Tool](https://github.com/UnderminersTeam/UndertaleModTool) can be used though I'm not familiar with it.
+* If you can't get a copy of GameMaker:Studio 1.4.9999, I've been told [Undertale Mod Tool](https://github.com/UnderminersTeam/UndertaleModTool) can be used though I'm not familiar with it.